 - Cross-cutting – Process of making longboards shorter

-How to prepare for a safe and perfect cross-cut by a table saw
+How to prepare for a safe and easy crosscut by a table saw

 Before embarking on the task at hand, you need to be prepared by preparing the table saw to work superbly and offer excellent results.
 Therefore, you should: